PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 Enable-ExperimentalFeature -Name PSSubsystemPluginModel
 ```

-To list the currently installed providers and their respective metadata such as version information:
+To list the currently installed plugins and their respective metadata such as version information:

 ```powershell
 Get-PSSubSystem -Kind CommandPredictor
 ```

-Example output with no additional providers registered;
+Example output with no additional plugins registered;

 ```output
 Kind              SubsystemType   IsRegistered Implementations